victorferraz/break-shot/README.md

 # ![break shot](http://i.imgur.com/pz4yf10.jpg?1)

 # About
-Break Shot is amazing screen capture for responsive websites.
-It's detects all resolutions and take a print screens.
+Break Shot is an amazing screen capture for responsive websites.
+It detects all resolutions and take a print screens.
-It's possible are you choose a others resolutions.
+It's possible to select another resolutions.
-It can also take a print for just html selector called '#breakshot'.
+It can also take a print screen for just html selector called '#breakshot'.

 # Features
 - Print Screen of selected size.